aemilcar/vpa/README.md

 **Please launch the template below so that the resources created will be ready by the time you get to those sections in the lab guides.**

-**Pick the desired region that's closest to your location for optimal performance **

 Each attendee will deploy their own CloudFormation stack (user_template.yml).
 They will need the name of the stack that was create from the base.yml in order to import certain values.